Practical guidance for supporting aging parents with dignity,

 challenging and meaningful role.

-It's important to remember that caring for yourself is not a luxury—it
+It's important to remember that caring for yourself is not a

-support your parents need.
+the steady, loving support your parents need.

 Practical Steps to Prevent Burnout

-Burnout can build up slowly while you're focused on everyone else, and
+Burnout can build up slowly while you're focused on everyone else,

-so important to recognize the
+once.
+It's so important to recognize the

 signs of caregiver burnout